egiraak/egiraak/README.md

 ## Hi there!
 I’m Egira 👋

 ✨ Welcome to my GitHub!
-I'm  Data Enthusiast with interests in data analysis, data wrangling, data viz, and the next-step after finding insights
+I build things to explore and broaden one's horizon ⸜( ˙˘˙)⸝

 ## About Me:
 - 😄 Pronouns: "Egi"